apiaryio/api-elements/docs/overview.md

 ## About API Elements

-API Elements exist to provide a standard and canonical way to interact with the elements of an API.
-These elements are usually found in description formats, such as API Blueprint and Swagger/OpenAPI Format, and are used in various contexts.
-The idea is that consumers of API Elements can use this single format while providing support for the other formats.
+The purpose of API Elements is to provide a single, unifying structure for describing APIs across all API description formats and serialization formats.
+There currently exists several formats one can choose when defining an API, from API Blueprint to Swagger—which now known as the OpenAPI Format.
+There are also many serialization formats such as XML or JSON.
+Without a way to parse these formats to the same structure, developers are required to handle each format one-by-one, each in a different way and each translating to their internal domain model.

+If there is one thing API description formats have taught us, it is that a single contract provides the best and fastest way to design and iterate on an API.
+Developers building the API can move independently as they progress towards the defined contract found in the API Blueprint or Swagger document.
+Conversely, API consumers can build tools for consuming the API based on the API definition document.

+This same pattern has proven to be just as valuable for building API description formats and tooling.
+API Elements is the contract for producing and consuming the many description and serialization formats and allows everyone to move quickly and independently.

+## What is an Element?

-An element is an individual piece that makes up an API.
-These can range from defining a resource or an HTTP request.
+API Elements is made up of many small elements that have a rich semantic meaning given their value and context.
+An element is an individual piece that makes up an API, and can range from defining a resource to providing an example of an HTTP request.

 The API Elements project defines elements used for: